-Pursuant to the Asset Purchase Agreement, and subject to the terms and conditions contained therein, the purchase price consists of a fixed component and a contingent component.
-The fixed component includes (i) the aggregate payment of \$10 million in cash, payable in installments through January 2016 and (ii) 494,017 newly issued unregistered shares of the Company.
-The contingent component consists of a three year earn-out provision beginning on the effective date (January 2, 2015) of 100% of pre-tax net earnings of CCM for January and February of 2015, 65% of the pre-tax net earnings for the next 10 months of 2015, 55% of pre-tax 2016 net earnings and 45% of pre-tax 2017 net earnings.
+Pursuant to the Asset Purchase Agreement, and subject to the terms and conditions contained therein, the purchase price consisted of a fixed component and a contingent component.
+The fixed component included (i) the aggregate payment of \$10 million in cash, payable in installments through January 2016 and (ii) 494,017 newly issued unregistered shares of the Company.
+The contingent component consisted of a three year earn-out provision beginning on the effective date (January 2, 2015) of 100% of pre-tax net earnings of CCM for January and February of 2015, 65% of the pretax net earnings for the next 10 months of 2015, 55% of pre-tax 2016 net earnings and 45% of pretax 2017 net earnings.
+During the year ended December 31, 2015, consideration paid to CashCall, Inc. included \$7.5 million cash and 494,017 shares of common stock of the Company (issued April 1, 2015) valued at \$6.2 million, pursuant to the fixed component of the Asset Purchase Agreement and \$38.1 million pursuant to the earn-out provision.
+During the year ended December 31, 2016, consideration paid to CashCall, Inc. was \$2.5 million pursuant to the fixed component of the Asset Purchase Agreement and \$54.1 million, pursuant to the earn-out provision.
+In February 2017, consideration paid to CashCall, Inc. for the fourth quarter of 2016 earn-out period was \$8.0 million.